guangyingyuan/awesome-hyperledger/readme.md

 ## Other Tools

-* [Blockchain Explorer](https://github.com/hyperledger/blockchain-explorer) - Manage the blockchain nodes with help of GUI
+* [Blockchain Explorer](https://github.com/hyperledger/blockchain-explorer) - Manage the blockchain nodes with help of GUI.
-* [Caliper](https://github.com/hyperledger/caliper) - It's a performance benchmark framework for analysing various Hyperledger Projects
+* [Caliper](https://github.com/hyperledger/caliper) - It's a performance benchmark framework for analysing various Hyperledger Projects.
 * [Cello](https://github.com/hyperledger/cello) -  It's a blockchain provision and operation system to make your blockchain network much more efficient.

 ## Contributing